 Professions, like relationships, change over time.

-Sometimes the changes are small — perhaps a move to a different department within the same company, or moving up the corporate ladder from Junior Whatever to Senior Whatever — and sometimes they are much larger, representing a fundamental shift in what you focus your attention on, and how your lifestyle and brain function.
+Sometimes the changes are small, maybe a move to a different department within the same company, or moving up the corporate ladder from Junior Whatever to Senior Whatever.
+Sometimes they’re much larger, representing a fundamental shift in what you focus your attention on, and how your lifestyle and brain function.

-I know this perhaps more than most people my age, as I’ve jumped from field-to-field without hesitation repeatedly in my 26 years; essentially whenever I felt the need, or started to feel constrained by the tools I had at my disposal.
+I know this perhaps more than most people my age, as I’ve jumped between fields several times in my 26 years, moving on whenever I felt the need, or started to feel constrained by the tools I had at my disposal.

-The arsenal of skills I had built up (writing, design, illustration, development and production), along with a penchant for sociology and psychology, led me to branding, which in turn rekindled a previously dabbled-in interest for entrepreneurship.
+The arsenal of skills I had built up (writing, design, illustration, development, and production), along with a penchant for sociology and psychology, led me to branding, which in turn rekindled a previous interest in entrepreneurship.

-My writing skills were once again resurrected when I started blogging (about entrepreneurship, initially), and eventually led to the lifestyle that I live now, where I leverage the branding skills for my entrepreneurial endeavors, blog to build relationships and audiences, and write books based on my travels and what I’ve learned along the way.
+My writing skills were once again resurrected when I started blogging, and eventually led to the lifestyle that I live now, where I leverage those branding skills for my entrepreneurial endeavors, blog to build relationships and audiences, and write books based on my travels and what I’ve learned along the way.

-This quick (though rambly) summation of my work history is meant to illustrate how various fields of study can lead into and in fact support one another, should you choose to view them all as pieces of the same puzzle, rather than radically different pursuits, completely removed from each other.
+This summation of my work history is meant to illustrate how various fields of study can lead to and support one another, should you choose to view them all as pieces of the same puzzle rather than radically different pursuits, completely removed from each other.

-Many of the most interesting people I’ve met are folks who have made some kind of radical transition, leading them to bring ideas and lessons from their previous craft into their new one, or people who are curious about everything, leading them to jump around from career path to career path willy-nilly, happily gobbling up whatever info and skill sets they can before moving on to something else.
+Many of the most interesting people I’ve met are folks who have made some kind of radical transition, leading them to bring ideas and lessons from their previous craft into their new one.
+Or people who are curious about everything, leading them to jump around from career path to career path willy-nilly, happily gobbling up whatever info and skills they can before moving on to something else.

 Which is generally true, of course, but what if we spent 5,000 hours each on video game development and horticulture?